Annapurna Base Camp Trek Distance

 4. Prepare for Altitude and Acclimatization

-Remember to pack a water purification system: tablets, filter, or UV sterilizer.
-R
+• Remember to pack a water purification system: tablets, a filter, or a UV sterilizer.

 5. Mental Preparation